Is it okay to dispose of products contaminated with biohazards in my compost bin?

 The primary difference between compostable and biodegradable is that compostable products require a specific setting in order to break down, whereas biodegradable products break down naturally.
 Typically composting is a faster process, but only under the right conditions.

-Simply put, if something is biodegradable if it can be disintegrated by bacteria, fungi, or some other biological process.
-Composting is the process of recycling organic waste so that it can eventually be reused.
+Simply put, something is biodegradable if it can be disintegrated by bacteria, fungi, or some other biological process of its own.
+Composting is the process of recycling organic waste so that it can eventually be reused, done under specific conditions where oxygen, heat and moisture are monitored.

 What is industrial composting?